 Since the inability to hear often construed as confusion or even dementia, it is important to perform hearing tests if you suspect a person has mental confusion.
 It may be that what was thought to be dementia is actually a treatable hearing loss!
 Understanding that the problem is isolated to hearing issues and that treatments are available is a huge relief for many.

 The inability to properly hear and communicate puts strain on both a person’s psyche as well as their relationships with others.
 This strain leads to fatigue and, eventually, a withdrawal from social and physical interactions.
-Again, the key is to encourage testing and treatment for any loved one you suspect suffers from hearing loss.
+Again, the key is to encourage testing and treatment for any loved one you suspect suffers from hearing loss (see hearing loss and tumors).
 To determine whether a one-to-one consultation with our professional Audiologists would help you, try our online hearing test.
 Pay attention to the signs and take action.